97 Square Meters To Feet

 Advanced Concepts: Dealing with Irregular Shapes

 The conversion process becomes slightly more complex when dealing with areas that aren't perfect squares or rectangles.
 For irregular shapes, you need to break down the area into smaller, manageable shapes (e.g., squares, rectangles, triangles) and calculate the area of each component separately.
-Then, convert each component's area to square feet and sum them up to get the total area in square feet.
+That's why then, convert each component's area to square feet and sum them up to get the total area in square feet.
 Techniques like integration from calculus can be used for highly irregular shapes.

 Conclusion: Mastering Unit Conversions